samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 ### Log parsing: how hard can it be?

-By necessity, I started with log parsing.
-I initially thought this would be easy
+By necessity, we start by parsing the Postgres logs.
+I initially thought this would be easy and couldn't have been more wrong!
-- I couldn't have been more wrong, and I soon found myself questioning my choice of Go as the implementation language.

 #### Multi-line tokenising

-You'd ideally split the log file by newlines to find each entry, but the Postgres errlog format doesn't work like this.
+When parsing logs you usually split the file by newlines to find each entry, but the Postgres errlog format doesn't work like this.
 As most log entries contain newlines, the errlog format allows for newline characters by prefixing continuation lines with a leading tab character (`\t`).